 Why Should You Avoid Sharing Towels?

-Especially for teammates, sharing towels can be convenient.
-It’s a simple solution for drying off during a team beach outing, or after a practice when there is only one towel available.
-However, this is far from sanitary.
-Among other problems, sharing towels can create situations where germs are easily passed along.
+Among other problems, sharing towels can create situations where germs are easily transported.
 For school sports teams and summer camps, placing a bulk order for custom woven towels is the best way to avoid sharing towels.

 This post has been updated from a previous post made on September 20th, 2017